rmon-vfer/sass-cheatsheet/readme.md

 ```

 ## Imports and multiple files
-Let's suppose we have the following `main.scss`:
+Suppose you have the following `main.scss`:

 #### main.scss
 ```scss